canmom/vector/VECTOR-ch2.md

 Even without an engine, you could leap and climb.
 So you crouched on a roof, a ridiculous gargoyle still wearing your tattered civilian clothes.
 Clothes which were now far too small, of course - but you don't need to fear the cold, anymore.
 CORAL and CERULEAN have a plan, they said, to get you something nice to wear.

-There was a STRIDER tethered outside.
+There was a strider tethered outside.
 You froze.
 On each of its six bony legs, the black ribbon of a State Investigator.
 Its rider must be inside the house, "interviewing" your mums.

 You'd seen an Investigator once before.
 And worse, you'd seen her wordeater snake.
 It looked like nothing more than a white, slimy rope, coiled around the arms of the Investigator - but the way the stable staff shrunk back in fear told you all you needed to know.
 You hoped desperately, that, for all the pain they've caused you, your mums have been spared such means.